-The therapy, designed by Ionis Pharmaceuticals, was the first treatment in clinical development to target the underlying cause of Huntington’s.
-Ionis licensed IONIS-HTTRx to Roche in late 2017, making Roche responsible for its further development and commercialization.
-Roche is developing IONIS-HTTRx as RG6042.
+Tominersen (previously IONIS-HTTRx and RG6042), is a potential treatment for Huntington’s disease that Roche is developing.
+The therapy, designed by Ionis Pharmaceuticals, was the first treatment in clinical development that sought to target the underlying cause of Huntington’s disease.
+Ionis licensed the treatment to Roche in late 2017, making Roche responsible for its further development and commercialization.

 Huntington’s disease is an inherited disorder that affects nerve cells in the brain.
-It is caused by a mutation in the HTT gene, which encodes for the huntingtin protein.
-In order to make a protein, a temporary copy of the gene is made, called a messenger RNA (mRNA).
-The mRNA is used as the template for the production of a protein. mRNA is a vital intermediary between a gene and a protein that can be targeted therapeutically.
+A mutation in the HTT gene causes the disease.
+This gene provides instructions for making the huntingtin protein.
+To make a protein, cells first make a temporary copy of the gene, called a messenger RNA (mRNA).
+They then use the mRNA as a template to produce the protein, making mRNA a vital intermediary between a gene and a protein that researchers can target therapeutically.

-The abnormal form of the protein seen in Huntington’s disease is degraded by the body, but the digested pieces of protein build up and aggregate, or clump together, which gradually destroys nerve cells.
-People with Huntington’s have problems thinking and controlling their movements.
+The body degrades the abnormal form of the protein in Huntington’s disease.
+However, the digested pieces of protein build up and aggregate, or clump together.
+This destroys nerve cells gradually.
+People with Huntington’s disease have problems thinking and controlling their movements.
 These symptoms usually worsen over time.

-IONIS-HTTRx is an antisense therapy, which is designed to bind to a faulty HTT mRNA, targeting it for degradation.
-This reduces the amount of abnormal huntingtin protein that is produced by the cell.
+Tominersen is an antisense therapy.
+Researchers designed it to bind to the faulty HTT mRNA, targeting it for degradation.
+This should reduce the amount of abnormal huntingtin protein produced by cells.

-An extension of the Phase 1/2a clinical trial (NCT03342053), for patients who completed the earlier trial, is ongoing.
-That extension will examine the safety, tolerability, pharmacokinetics, and pharmacodynamics of IONIS-HTTRx in patients receiving either a high or low dose of treatment.
+An extension of the Phase 1/2a clinical trial (NCT03342053) for patients who completed the earlier trial also has been completed.
+This extension examined the safety, tolerability, pharmacokinetics (the drug’s effects on the body), and pharmacodynamics (the drug’s movement in, through, and out of the body) of tominersen in patients receiving either a high or low dose of the treatment.

 Huntington’s Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.